SACHSTech/careers-in-computer-science-addisonc1/README.md

 # Software Developer
-### description
+### Description and Responsibilities
 A software devloper would develop and test softwares to meet consumers and clients needs.
 They also would develop upgrades for existing applications.
 As a software developer you would also have to monitor quility and performance of applicatinos through testing and maintenance.
 They also document all work that is done for future reference.
-Software developers need to write codes efficiently while also testing it and fixing all the errors.
+Software developers need to write codes efficiently.
 ### Technical and non-technical skills for software developers

 |Technical skills | Non-technical skills|